Jfeatherstone/GameOff2018/README.md

-# GameOff2018
+# Keith (GameOff2018)
-My project for the Github Game Jam 2018
+My project for the Github Game Jam 2018!

-The idea for now is a 2D platformer where the player can switch between two characters which will have different abilities, both of which will be need to be used to complete levels.
+I made a 2D platformer where the player can switch between two characters which will have different abilities, both of which will be need to be used to complete levels.

+The demon character can fly, but can't touch the ground (without taking damage), and the human character can only move on the ground.
+There are coins specific to each character that the other can't see, and platforming sections that require both to traverse, so be sure to switch between them often!

-The game is being written in C++17, using SFML as the framework for basic window/sound/etc. functions.
+The game is being written in C++17, using SFML as the framework.

-All art will be original and created on my piskel account linked below!
+All art is original and created on my Piskel account linked below!

 [Piskel link!](https://www.piskelapp.com/user/4977014434955264)

 A sample of movement!
 ![movement](https://raw.githubusercontent.com/Jfeatherstone/GameOff2018/master/screenshots/movement.gif)

 # What we have so far:
  - A 3 dimensional linked list to organize our levels (NLLinkedList)